tokio-rs/website/content/docs/getting-started/streams-and-sinks.md

 and so on.

-The `futures-rs` library provides two abstractions that are similar to futures, but work with series of events over time: streams and sinks.
+The `futures` library provides two abstractions that are similar to futures, but work with series of events over time: streams and sinks.
 Streams are for incoming events (which are caused by something external happening, like a timeout firing) while sinks are for outgoing events (like sending a message